Maoists triggered a minor blast on a road-side in Khammam district of Telangana but none was injured in the incident, police said on Sunday.

 “No one was injured nor any property was damaged in the minor blast,” police said.

-- Three security personnel among seven injured in blast in northwest Pakistan
+- Three CAF personnel injured in IED blast in Chhattisgarh

 “We also unearthed an electric wire connected to a pipe, besides recovering some posters mentioning that Maoists had called for ‘bandh’, protesting the killing of three ultras in Gadchiroli district of Maharashtra recently,” the officer said, adding a case was registered in this connection.